Steak Tacos with Jamaica and Jalapeño Syrup

 - 1/2 cup queso fresco crumbled

-- When you're ready to make the tacos, pour the jamaica concentrate, bay leaves, whole cloves, black pepper and salt into a medium saucepan set over medium-high heat.
+- Pour the jamaica concentrate, bay leaves, whole cloves, black pepper and salt into a medium saucepan set over medium-high heat.
 Bring to a boil and simmer for about 15 minutes, or until it reduces to half the original amount.

 - Let the marinade cool and pour over the flank steak in a baking dish or container.
 Cover and let it marinade anywhere from 1 to 24 hours.